datacarpentry/genomics-workshop/_extras/faq.md

 #### I want to teach the optional R lesson.
 Can I do that?

 To ensure a consistent workshop experience for learners and Instructors, all workshops organized by The Carpentries (“centrally-organized workshops”) use our stable, community-tested curriculum.
 The Genomics R lesson is still under development and we cannot guarantee that it will meet our high curricular standards.
 If you are interested in using this lesson in a self-organized workshop, all of our materials are publicly available and licensed CC-BY.
-For information about the difference between centrally-organized and self-organized workshops, and limitations on use of “The Carpentries” brand name and logo, see ...
+For information about the difference between centrally-organized and self-organized workshops, and limitations on use of “The Carpentries” brand name and logo, see the [Teaching and Hosting](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html) section of The Carpentries Handbook.

 #### Is there anything special I need to do if I’m teaching the optional R lesson?